-If Mont Tremblant is my absolute best spot to see fall foliage in Quebec, Oka is a close second.
+If Mont Tremblant is my absolute best spot to see fall colors in Quebec, Oka is a close second.
 As opposed to Tremblant, Oka is not a very well-known touristic region; so, if you are looking for a quiet vacation, Oka may be the place to visit.

-From scenic winding roads to wonderful culinary experiences, Oka has a lot to offer, especially in fall.
+From scenic winding roads to wonderful culinary experiences, Oka has a lot to offer, especially in the fall.

 For a quick scenic drive; take the route along the 344, driving west to east.
 The route offers lovely views of the Deux-Montagnes lake below on your right and the mountain on your left.
 Make sure to purchase local cheese at the old abbey; you will pass right in front.

 Or, if you want to spend a little more time, the Oka National Parc is a delight.
 It costs around CAD 9 to park a car and CAD 95 to rent a camping spot for the night.

 You Might Also Like: Include Banff into Your Canada Itinerary for magnificent landscapes any time of year.
 See the Best Things to do in Banff here.

 Sherbrooke is the Eastern Townships’ jewel.
 It is, in my opinion, the ideal mix of city and nature.
 One of the best low-key activities in Sherbrooke to appreciate fall foliage is a leisurely walk around the Lac des Nations.
 It’s a lovely 4 km stroll around the boardwalk.
 Make sure to taste the gelato from Savoroso ice cream parlor.